BuildingLogiX/DataLynX/docs/user-guide/bacnet-integration.md

 ## ⚙️ 2.
 Enable the BACnet Driver

 1. Open the DataLynX UI.
-2. In the Explorer tree, locate:
+2. In the eXplorer tree, locate:

    ```
    Drivers → BACnet